 Search Profiles

-Search profiles configure how model entities project into search indexes across 6 supported engines: Elasticsearch, Azure Cognitive Search, OpenSearch, Typesense, Algolia, and custom engines.
+Search profiles configure how model entities project into search indexes across supported engines including Elasticsearch, Azure Cognitive Search, OpenSearch, Typesense, Algolia, and custom engines.
 Includes operational strategies, index lifecycle management, and search drift detection.

 Search infrastructure is often treated as a separate concern from the data model.
 A search engineer writes index mappings in JSON.
 A data architect designs entity-relationship models.
 The two artefacts exist in different repositories with no formal connection.
 When the data model changes, the search index may or may not be updated.
 When a new field is added to the search index, it may or may not correspond to a real model property.